 I've spent my career cooking in some of the best restaurants in Chicago.
 I've always valued my knives, but it wasn't until I started learning how to sharpen them that I truly began to understand the nuances and beauty of high quality kitchen knives.

-A knife can affect every aspect of your work in a kitchen, so it's importance can't be overstated.
-A sharp knife can take the drudgery out of prep work, affect how your food tastes, and how long it lasts.
+A knife can affect every aspect of your work in a kitchen, so it's importance cannot be overstated.
+A sharp knife can take the drudgery out of prep work, give you the confidence to use it safely, affects how your food tastes, and how long it lasts.

 I value knife performance over everything.
 That being said, there's no reason your knife shouldn't be one of a kind and exactly how you want it.